kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 ### Kubernetes Version Compatibility

+When using `updateMode: Off`, VPASlice works on any Kubernetes version — no in-place update support is required since no automatic resource changes are applied.

-This feature requires Kubernetes 1.27+ with the `InPlacePodVerticalScaling` feature gate enabled (alpha in 1.27, beta in 1.33).
-When running on an older Kubernetes version that does not support in-place pod updates, the `InPlace` update mode (which is a prerequisite for `sliceByNodeLabel`) will not function, and the admission controller will reject VPA objects that specify both `sliceByNodeLabel` and `InPlace` mode if the `InPlace` feature gate is not enabled.
+When using `updateMode: InPlace`, this feature requires Kubernetes 1.27+ with the `InPlacePodVerticalScaling` feature gate enabled (alpha in 1.27, beta in 1.33).
+When running on an older Kubernetes version that does not support in-place pod updates, the `InPlace` update mode will not function, and the admission controller will reject VPA objects that specify both `sliceByNodeLabel` and `InPlace` mode if the `InPlace` feature gate is not enabled.